Tubbz-alt/onboarding/module_layout.md

 Hopefully now you got the `alias.go` file set up.
 This is a lot of time now, but hopefully will be a time savings in the future, when you create more modules.

+### Handler

+The public-facing form of the keeper is the handler.
+This takes a message from a user, checks authentication, and dispatches the proper actions.
+Include all `Handlers` on the top level.
+Handler is defined as `type Handler func(ctx Context, msg Msg) Result`, and they are usually implemented as closures that are bound to the Keeper instance to do the dispatch.
+(You can also use a struct and then return `h.Handle` method to implement the `Handler` type - same effect as a closure, just different syntax).

+### ABCI

+If you have BeginBlocker or EndBlocker implementations, you should include them in `abci.go`.
+These are called at the beginning or end of every block, rather than just in response to a transaction (as in Handler), so make sure they are very optimized especially with a quick exit for the no-op use case.

+As in `Handler`, they will likely want to use a closure to capture a `Keeper` variable.
+The core logic should be done in the Keeper, but any abci specific code can happen here to make the `Keeper` as easy to test as possible.

+### Module

+This is the main entry point to pull all the existing code into one place so we can "easily" plug it into app.go.
+This should have next to no logic and just import and dispatch to the other functions.

+An example can be seen in commit `fcbaa4eb7` (TODO: link)